Back to Press Room > Get the Facts

 What is the relationship between HomeServe and the utilities and municipalities with which it partners?

-Over 1,000 municipalities and utilities across the country partner with HomeServe to make available our service plans to their residents and customers.
+Over 1,200 municipalities and utilities across the country partner with HomeServe to make our service plans available to their residents, members or customers.
 Each agreement is a little different and is tailored to meet the needs of the specific community or entity.
 These partnerships allow HomeServe to offer homeowners specially designed plans and savings.
 Under all partnerships, signing up for a HomeServe service plan is completely optional for the homeowner (except in select cases where the municipality has mandated the program for all residents on an opt-out basis).

 Why do municipal or utility logos appear on HomeServe marketing materials?

 We are committed to transparency in all of our communications.
 All marketing done on behalf of the 1,200 municipal and utility partners HomeServe has around the country is approved by those entities prior to use.
-HomeServe’s partnership agreements with local municipalities and utilities allow the company to use related logos to indicate that there is a formal partnership in place, to let residents know that the offering is legitimate and to demonstrate that these entities have approved the service for the benefit of local residents.
+HomeServe’s partnership agreements with local municipalities and utilities allow the company to use related logos to indicate that there is a formal partnership in place, to let homeowners know that the offering is legitimate and to demonstrate that these entities have approved the service for the benefit of their customers, members or residents.
 All HomeServe materials clearly state that the services the company offers are voluntary and that they are offered by HomeServe, a private company that is separate from the local municipality or utility.